deepdomainproblems/deepdomainproblems.github.io/developer-docs/getting-started.md

 ### URL Structure

-The project appears to use a chapter-based URL structure, with links following the pattern `/chapter/article-slug`.
-This is important to understand when creating internal links between documents.
+The project uses a chapter-based URL structure, with links following the pattern `/chapter/article-slug`.
+Understanding this is important when creating internal links between documents.

 ## Development Workflow

 ### Framework Details

-This project is likely built using one of the following JavaScript frameworks:
+This project is built using Next.js.

-- **Next.js**: A React framework with support for server-side rendering and static site generation
-- **Gatsby**: A static site generator optimized for React and GraphQL
-- **Astro**: A new framework for building faster content-focused websites

 The specific framework will determine some aspects of development, such as file structure and routing patterns.